Purdue CelebratesBlack Excellence

 Black History at Purdue University

-Student Body President Assata Gilmore has made her mark on Purdue and is constantly dreaming up her next giant leap.
+2020-2021 Student Body President Assata Gilmore made her mark on Purdue and constantly dreams of her next giant leap.
 Learn more about her campus involvement.

 Meet Don and Liz Thompson